madflanderz/eslint-plugin-makestyles/README.md

 # eslint-plugin-makestyles

+There is a feature of [Material-UI makeStyles][makestyles] function that adds a name to the generated className.
+If you use it then you get nice classNames like this `MyComponent-root-123` instead of `makeStyles-root-123`

 This rule helps to ensure the developer does not forget to add a `name` option to [Material-UI makeStyles][makestyles] function.

 ## Rule Details